Supply Chain Shortcuts High-Tech Manufacturers Can Take to Compete Globally

 A global customs brokerage representation minimizes the number of brokers you need and simplifies customs processing.
 And a single customs broker like UPS means a single point of contact.

-“Brazil, for example, has very different customs and compliance regulations in place than India, which has very complex tax practices and different import duty levels,” Roegge says.
+“Brazil, for example, has very different customs and compliance regulations in place than other countries with different tax practices and import duty levels,” Roegge says.
 “So midsize companies who find skilled global logistics experts able to provide international trade management and customs brokerage services can have the advantage of one collaborator, and more time to focus on doing what they do best—running their own business.”

 Seamless Post-Sales Support